 The Turkish insurance market recorded double-digit growth of 22.4% in local currency terms in the 1st to 3rd quarters of 2020.
 Premium volume rose 17.0% in the non-life sector, while the life sector recorded an even larger increase of 52.4%.

-The non-life sector is clearly dominated by the 48.5% share contributed by the motor lines of business.
-Motor third party liability insurance rose 16.1% in the 1st to 3rd quarters of 2019, while motor own damage insurance increased 20.4% compared to the same period in the previous year.
-The non-motor lines of business grew 23.4%.
+The non-life sector continues to be dominated by the motor lines of business, which contributed 45.8% of the premium volume.
+Motor third party liability insurance rose 10.5% in the 1st to 3rd quarters of 2020, while motor own damage insurance increased 10.9% compared to the same period in the previous year.
+The non-motor lines of business grew 23.0%.

 Financial performance indicators in the Turkey/Georgia segment

-The Turkey/Georgia segment recorded total premiums written of EUR 234.9 million in 2019 (2018: EUR 198.3 million).
-The year-on-year increase of 18.5% was mainly the result of good growth in the motor lines of business and other property and casualty insurance.
-Net earned premiums were EUR 112.4 million in 2019 (2018: EUR 97.1 million), an increase of 15.7% compared to the previous year.
+The Turkey/Georgia segment recorded total premiums written of EUR 251.7 million in 2020 (2019: EUR 234.9 million).
+The increase of 7.1% compared to the previous year was mainly due to double-digit growth in both other property and casualty insurance and health insurance.
+Net earned premiums were EUR 113.0 million in 2020 (2019: EUR 112.4 million), an increase of 0.6% compared to the previous year.